 Cincinnati’s lead didn’t drop below seven the rest of the way.

-Washington scored 13 points for Cincinnati, while Clark had 11 points and 13 rebounds Simonds scored 24 for Georgia State.
+Washington scored 13 points for Cincinnati, while Clark had 11 points and 13 rebounds Simonds, the Sun Belt Conference player of the year scored 24 for Georgia State.

 Georgia State: The Panthers have a negative rebound margin this season, and their inability to compete on the glass proved costly Friday.
 Cincinnati outrebounded Georgia State 46-26 and had a 24-7 edge in second-chance points.